p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 It is hard to imagine that such a program could be of any use - no side effects means no printing result on the screen/ writing to a file, no possibility to interactively input parameters during execution, etc.

-The example on the right is more interesting - apart from doing purely FP-style calculations, it reads user input, calls database service and can display some results on the screen.
+The example on the right is more interesting - apart from doing purely FP style calculations, it reads user input, calls database service and can display some results on the screen.
 Should any error occur, it will be wrapped (with the help of Vavr) into a proper type and returned (not thrown) from a method.
 The pipeline, assembled from Vavr primitives, takes care of proper error propagation to the place where the program begins.